 To earn an ENERGY STAR certification, a new home must also undergo a process of independent testing and inspections to ensure it meets the EPA’s requirements.
 During design and construction, the home builder and Home Energy Rater take several steps to meet these requirements, from the builder becoming an ENERGY STAR partner and selecting energy-efficient features to the rater performing field verification and quality assurance.
 When you see the ENERGY STAR label, you can rest assured your home was properly constructed and vetted to adhere to the requirements.

-Building an Energy Efficient Home in Portland
+Building an Energy Efficient Home in Oregon

 When building your new home in the Portland area, you can’t assume it is energy efficient—unless you work with a company like Renaissance Homes.
 All of our new homes are energy efficient and ENERGY STAR certified to help you reduce your environmental impact and energy costs while improving the performance, quality, and comfort of your home.